 A conversation with a law firm will help you decide whether to have representation, and from whom.
 You can contact Resolution to find a solicitor who advocates non-confrontational divorce.

 Your divorce does not officially start until the divorce petition is issued.
-Although the law requires that the divorce petition is prepared by one spouse and served on the other, you can discuss and agree who will initiate the process and when.
+It is now possible to issue a joint divorce petition, or you may prefer for this to be prepared by one spouse and served on the other.
+You can discuss and agree who will initiate the process and when.

 You will need to make more permanent arrangements regarding children.
 These can be agreed between you, with the help of a mediator, collaboratively with solicitors, or with the help of the court via a Child Arrangement Order.

-A Decree Nisi is a document stating that the court does not see any reason why you cannot get divorced and establishing the day the marriage will end.
+A Conditional Divorce Order is a document stating that the court does not see any reason why you cannot get divorced and establishing the day the marriage will end.

 It is over.
-The Decree Absolute is a final order that officially brings a marriage to an end in England and Wales.
+The Final Order officially brings a marriage to an end in England and Wales.

 Remember to update your status by informing insurance companies, schools, employers and your GP.
 If you have one, you should also consider updating your Will.